 Iowa City, Iowa

 Rhoades, Russell, "Using Anthropology to Assess Engagements between Farmers Markets, Communities and Students" (2010).
 Faculty Scholarly Dissemination Grants.
-Paper 113.
+113.